 Don’t worry if you are not a computer programmer – you don’t need to be an expert to answer any of the questions in the IELTS speaking test!
 Knowledge of web design might be helpful for you with this question, but it is certainly not essential.

-First of all, there is some language here that might be useful for you:
+First of all, there is some language about technology here that might be useful for you:

-This is a PPT file that I made for my students several years ago.
+This is a video that I made for my students several years ago.
 It contains some up-to-date language about the internet.
 I made it because most of this sort of language in textbooks is hopelessly out-of-date.
-However, I recommend actually downloading the file to use it because the embedded version here just gives you the words and definitions.
-If you download it, you can try to guess before you look.
-This will help you to remember the words better. 😉
+However, I recommend that you try to guess the words before you look.
+This will help you to remember them better. 😉

 Remember that when we are talking about the internet, we generally use the preposition “on.”
 Think about the word “online” and people being “on the internet.”
 This is very important to remember.
 We are never “in a website.”
 We are “on it.”
 For example: